octo-technology/OpenTezos/docs/michelson/tutorial.md

 title: Tutorial
 ---

-This section intends to introduce main concepts of the Michelson language.
-It begins with basics of **stack manipulation** then focus on primitive types and more complex **data structures** that can be modeled; and finally focus on specific features related to smart contracts concept.
+This section introduces the main concepts of the Michelson language.
+It begins with the basics of **stack manipulation** then focuses on primitive types and more complex **data structures**.
+Finally the chapter focuses on specific features related to smart contracts concepts.

-Here is an overview the sub-sections of this "Tutorial" section:
-- Stack programming
-- Primitive types support
-- Working with complex data structures
-- Contract specific types and operations
-- Functions (Lambda)
-- Iterative processing

 ### Stack programming

 #### Basics

-Michelson is stack-based language which means that all data (variables of the program) will be stacked on a single pile.
+Michelson is a stack-based language, which means that all data (variables of the program) will be stacked on a single pile.
 Therefore the Michelson language provides stack operators for reorganizing elements of the stack and other kind of operators which consumes top elements of the stack.
 In this section basic stack-manipulation operators will be introduced and illustrated with simple examples.
 In a second time, the focus will be put on arithmetic operators and conditional branching.

 ##### Basic stack operators (PUSH DROP SWAP)